Police Officer

 Hiring preferences are given to District of Columbia residents and US military veterans.

-Selected candidates for appointment as an MPD police officer must agree to serve at least two years as a sworn member upon successful completion of the initial training program or may be required to reimburse the District for recruit training.
+Selected candidates for appointment as a police officer must agree to serve at least two years as a sworn member upon successful completion of the initial training program or may be required to reimburse the District for recruit training.

 • Pay & Benefits